CesarHtea/assignment--mysql-join-queries/README.md

 ON E.DEPARTMENT_ID = D.DEPARTMENT_ID
 GROUP BY E.DEPARTMENT_ID;

-#2 Write a query to find the employee ID, job title, number of days between ending date and starting date for all jobs in department 90 from job history.
+###2 Write a query to find the employee ID, job title, number of days between ending date and starting date for all jobs in department 90 from job history.

+SELECT E.EMPLOYEE_ID, J.JOB_TITLE , DATEDIFF(H.END_DATE, H.START_DATE) AS DAYSBETWEEN
+FROM Employees E
+INNER JOIN Jobs J
+ON E.JOB_ID = J.JOB_ID
+INNER JOIN JobHistory H
+ON J.JOB_ID = H.JOB_ID
+WHERE H.DEPARTMENT_ID = 90 ;

 #3 Write a query to display the department ID and name and first name of manager.